AdobeDocs/app-builder/guides/security_overview.md

 ### Authentication and Authorization Handling

-Every Firefly application gets integrated to an out-of-the-box Authentication and Authorization handling layer when deployed from the [CLI](https://github.com/adobe/aio-cli) with `aio app deploy`.
+Every Project Firefly Application gets integrated to an out-of-the-box Authentication and Authorization handling layer when deployed from the [CLI](https://github.com/adobe/aio-cli) with `aio app deploy`.

 Whether the application is headless or an SPA, this extra-security layer will check that: